IanTayler/MinG/README.md

-NAME
+MinG
 ====

-MinG -- A small module for working with Stabler's Minimalist Grammars in Perl6.
+A small module for working with Stabler's Minimalist Grammars in Perl6.

 class MinG::Feature
 -------------------